-At the start of a partnership, TLMEW creates an MoU with their partners which clearly states each party's roles, responsibilities and expectations of one another.
-TLMEW encourages its partners to do their own assessment of TLMEW, ensuring that the partner actively wants to partner with their organisation.
+At the start of a partnership, TLMEW creates an MoU with its partners which clearly states each party's roles, responsibilities and expectations of one another.
+TLMEW encourages its partner to do their own assessment of TLMEW, ensuring that the partner actively wants to partner with them.

-TLMEW works with the partner to identify what each organisation's strengths, experiences and weaknesses are.
+TLMEW works with the partner to identify each organisation's strengths, experiences and weaknesses.
 In this way the partnership can benefit from collaboration, drawing on and supporting each organisation's expertise.

-TLMEW has regular, open communication with their partners.
+TLMEW has regular, open communication with its partners.
 Decision making is always done together, mutually deciding on who will do what and by when.
 In addition to formal meetings, TLMEW finds that informal communication is crucial to identifying problems that need to be addressed.